-The NMH Emergency Management Team is a group of administrators and program directors who maintain NMH’s emergency plan and coordinate safety drills and practice sessions.
+The NMH Emergency Management Team is a group of administrators and program directors who maintain NMH’s emergency plan with Campus Safety and coordinate safety drills and practice sessions.
 The team supports, reviews, and manages all aspects of campus safety.

 Mandated Reporting, Additional Safety Policies and Procedures, Reporting Concerns

 The school is committed to the highest standards of care for students, which includes protecting them from inappropriate or hurtful actions by adults responsible for their care.
 In accordance with Massachusetts law, the school is required to report to the Department of Children and Families (DCF) suspected abuse or neglect of children under the age of 18.
 School employees receive training each year in mandated reporting.

 In the student handbook, NMH also outlines several significant policies and procedures that further support the safety and well being of our students, including:

 - Digital safety policy

 - Health Services practices

 - Bullying, harassment, discrimination, hazing, sexual assault, and sexual harassment policies

 In recent years, NMH has communicated with alumni on several occasions about reports of sexual misconduct or abuse — seeking information and outlining the investigatory process.
 Please direct any questions, concerns or reports on student safety to Head of School Brian Hargrove at firstname.lastname@example.org or 413-498-3233.